 The brain is protected against injuries from without by several lines of defence.
-Firstly, there is the thick scalp, separated by loose connective tissue from the skull.
+Firstly there is the thick scalp, separated by loose connective tissue from the skull.
 This has its pericranium outside, for the nourishment and repair of the outer table.
-The dense outer table is separated from the dense inner table by the spongy diploe, and sometimes by airsinuses.
+The dense outer table is separated from the dense inner table by the spongy diploe, and sometimes by air-sinuses.
 Where the diploe is absent and the outer and inner tables are in apposition, as in the temporal and sub-occipital regions, additional protection is afforded by the superjacent temporal and cervical muscles.
 Close within the skull is the dura mater, tough and strong.
 This acts as an internal periosteum to the inner table.
 It is also an important mechanical defence, for, even if the inner table be forced inwards by a blow, the dura may still offer a successful resistance, so that bony débris, effused blood, or infective material may be held up outside it.
+The bony cranium, when fractured by a blow, may either remain depressed at the site of impact, indenting the dura, or it may recoil, leaving an extra-dural hæmorrhage from one of the meningeal vessels which are embedded in the outer part of the dural coat.
 The dura is split, here and there, to carry between its layers various important venous sinuses.
-The bony cranium, when fractured by a blow, may either remain depressed at the site of impact, indenting the dura, or it may recoil, leaving an extra-dural hæmorrhage from one of the meningeal vessels which are embedded in the outer part of the dural coat.